reddyanjali/my-portfolio/README.md

 # my-portfolio

-> **Hey Reader, this is my portfolio.
+> **Hey Coder, this is my portfolio.
 Do check it out and thank you for visiting - Anjali Reddy**

 ### This is created using HTML5, CSS3, JavaScript as well as LESS along with Bootstrap.